-- A maximum of 84 transfer semester credit hours toward a bachelor degree can be granted in accordance with the Mercy College residency requirement, which states that 36 hours must be completed at Mercy College. - No time limit on transfer credits for students being admitted to Mercy College after the fall 2014 semester except: - Students enrolling in the BS Biology and BS Nursing Pre-Licensure programs have a 7-year time limit on all math and science courses. - Waivers to the 7-year time limit must be done via the Waiver/Substitution form for all math and science waivers, including the prerequisites of MTH 100, BIO 101 and CHM 110. - Transfer credit cannot be denied based on a COMPASS test score
+- 1. A maximum of 84 transfer semester credit hours toward a bachelor degree can be granted in accordance with the Mercy College residency requirement, which states that 36 hours must be completed at Mercy College. - 2.
+There is no time limit on transfer credits for students being admitted to Mercy College after the fall 2014 semester except: - a.
+Students enrolling in the BS Biology and BS Nursing Pre-Licensure programs have a 7-year time limit on all math and science courses. - b.
+Waivers to the 7-year time limit must be done via the Waiver/Substitution form for all math and science waivers, including the prerequisites of MTH 100, BIO 101 and CHM 110. - 3.
+Transfer credit cannot be denied based on a test score